lulzshadowwalker/booba-2.0/README.md

   > I'm not sure if they fixed this, but obviously it can be a pebrformance drain because stuff in other pages that are not currently in use don't lose focus e.g. a [TextField] would still recieve input and animations would still be running.
 But again, this may or may not have been fixed.
 [Github-Issue](https://github.com/flutter/flutter/issues/61659)
   - [color] property has been depricated and [backgroundColor] should be used instead
   - `Get.back()` doesn't throw any errors or weird behaviors if there is no previous page in the stack, not sure how the built-in navigation would behave in that case, might have to try.
+  - When updating the value of a firestore list, to preserve the original data, `FieldValue.arrayUnion` can be used.
 # GetX

 GetX is a state management solution, it also offers navigation methods that avoid the redundant boilerplate code of the built-in navigation system in flutter